labex-labs/open-source-labs/matplotlib/matplotlib-official-examples/lab-dollar-ticks/en/step1.md

 In this first step, we will import the necessary libraries and create sample financial data for our plot.
 We need to import both Matplotlib for visualization and NumPy for data generation.

-Let's create a new notebook in Jupyter.
-In the Notebook tab, click on the "New" button in the top right corner and select "Python 3" to create a new notebook.

 In the first cell of your notebook, enter and run the following code to import the required libraries:

 ```python